 Bonnie is the Robert E. and Virginia Bell Endowed Professor of Anthropology at OU.
 She has been passionate about public archaeology for more than 20 years, having directed Utah State University’s Museum of Anthropology for a decade; conducted extensive Paleoindian-era field research with community partners in Idaho, Utah, and Colorado; and now founding OKPAN here in Oklahoma.
 Bonnie has published several papers about the relationship between archaeologists and members of the public, including a piece advocating for avocational-professional collaborations and one focused on the “how-tos” of collaboration.
 She also guest-edited and co-wrote two essays for a discussion of the collaboration process.

-Allison graduated from the University of Oklahoma with her B.A. in Anthropology in 2013, then completed her M.A. in Anthropology at the University of Kansas (KU) in 2015.
-Her research interests include archaeology of the Great Plains, the Archaic time period (8,000-2,000 years ago), lithic analysis, and archaeology of hunter-gatherers.
-She was a graduate teaching assistant during her time at KU, and enjoyed the opportunity of educating students about archaeology and anthropology.
+Allison is currently a Ph.D. student at the University of Oklahoma .
+She graduated from OU with her B.A. in Anthropology in 2013, then completed her M.A. in Anthropology at the University of Kansas in 2015.
+She was a graduate teaching assistant during her time at KU and enjoyed the opportunity to educate students about archaeology and anthropology.
+With her research, Allison hopes to expand anthropological literacy among Oklahoma K-12 students and teachers.
 She is excited about what OKPAN can do to expand archaeological education further to the public!

 Meghan J. Dudley (M.A.), Director of Education